Reviewable/Reviewable/docs/files.md

 ?> The only way to collapse expanded diff lines back down is to change the diff bounds.

-### Line-specific discussions
+## Line-specific discussions :id=line-discussion

-Click on any line in a diff — even one far away from any changes — to begin a new discussion.
+Click on any line in a diff — even one that already has a discussion attached to it or that is far away from any changes — to begin a new discussion.
 If you select some code first, it will automatically be quoted and copied into your message.

 ![reviewable fill diffs begin a new discussion](images/filediffs_12.png)